framework-one/framework-one.github.io/source/documentation/3.5/reference-manual.markdown

 ### public void function setLayout( string action, boolean suppressOtherLayouts = false )

-Call this to tell the framework to use a new action _subsystem:section.item_ as the basis of the lookup process for the layouts for the current request.
+Call this to tell the framework to use a new action _module:section.item_ as the basis of the lookup process for the layouts for the current request.
 This allows you to override the default convention for choosing the layouts.
 If you specify `suppressOtherLayouts` as `true`, then only the most specific layout will be used and the usual cascade of layouts will be turned off for this request.

 ### public void function setSubsystemBeanFactory( string subsystem, any factory )